-In 1956, the Bears played the Giants in the championship game.
-They got beat - 47-7.
+In 1956, the Bears played the Giants in a championship game.
+They got beat.
+Bad.
+47-7.
 My father in law - a young Jewish kid from Brooklyn at the time - heard the game on the radio and thought "This team needs me."

 And, 56 years of fanaticism ensued - a fanatic in such a way that he kicked his family out of the house during the '85 Superbowl.

 It's a little ironic that a few years ago, his son - my husband - was transferred to Chicago of all places.
-Despite being a, ahem, Bears fanatic, Steve Ronay had never actually been here ... until yesterday.
+Despite being a Bears fanatic, Steve Ronay had never actually been here until yesterday.

-After the tour of Soldier Field, we went to - of course - Ditka's.
+After the tour of Soldier Field, we went to Ditka's of course.
 And, maybe there's a patron saint of fans somewhere who, knowing it was Steve's birthday, made this happen -

 My husband: Hi, checking in.
 Four under Ronay. ...
 Is the coach here by any chance?